silverdoor-ai/kazoku/README.md

 **Seneschal** - A Baal manager shaman that facilitates token distribution sponsorships.

 ## Contract Overview
 The `Seneschal` contract allows sponsors to commit to token distribution sponsorships with specific deliverables.
 Witnesses can mark these sponsorships as completed, and once approved, the recipient can claim their tokens.
+The contract enforces that commitments are not sponsored, witnessed and claimed faster than the DAO has time to react.
+The claim delay is added dynamically to the DAOs voting and grace periods and witnesses must wait until after that period to

 The contract handles:
 1. Sponsorship commitments by sponsors.